 Changes in police basic education in Iceland

-On the 31st of May of this year Parliament passed changes to Icelandic law regarding basic education.
+On the 31st of May 2016 Parliament passed changes to Icelandic law regarding basic education.
 From now on the basic education will be a two-year diploma study, 120 ECTS, in Police Science at University level.
 This change is the result of the work of two working groups that recommended to the Minister of Interior to change the education to be more similar to the education offered in the other Nordic countries.
 Moving the basic education from the police into the general education system is a complex move and thus Parliament decided to form a Centre for Police Training and Professional Development at the National Police Commissioner of Iceland.
 The main role of the Centre is 1) to carry out practical training and oversee placements of police students, 2) to oversee continuing education of police officers within the police, 3) organise and supply specialised courses, 4) to advise the authorities on matters concerning police education, and 5) handle international relations at the level of police education.